 This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case or for a reference.
 However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
 If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
 If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.

 Some countries and organisations outside the EEA have been assessed by the European Commission and their data protection laws and procedures found to show adequate protection.
-The list can be found here.
 Most do not.
 If your information has to be transferred outside the EEA, then it may not have the same protections and you may not have the same rights as you would within the EEA.

-If I decide to publish a judgment or other decision of a Court or Tribunal containing your information then this will be published to the world.
+If we decide to publish a judgment or other decision of a Court or Tribunal containing your information then this will be published to the world.

-I will not [otherwise] transfer personal information outside the EEA [except as necessary for providing legal services or for any legal proceedings].
+We will not transfer personal information outside the EEA [except as necessary for providing legal services or for any legal proceedings].

 If you would like any further information please use the contact details at the end of this document.

-How long will I store your personal data?
+How long will we store your personal data?

-As explained above, I am relying on your explicit consent to process your information in categories (g) to (o) above.
-You provided this consent when you agreed that I would provide legal services/you asked me to provide a reference.
+As explained above, We are relying on your explicit consent to process your information in categories (g) to (o) above.
+You provided this consent when you agreed that we would provide legal services/you asked me to provide a reference.

-You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity I have carried out prior to you withdrawing your consent.
-However, where I also rely on other bases for processing your information, you may not be able to prevent processing of your data.
-For example, if you have asked me to work for you and I have spent time on your case, you may owe me money which I will be entitled to claim.
+You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity we have carried out prior to you withdrawing your consent.
+However, where we also rely on other bases for processing your information, you may not be able to prevent processing of your data.
+For example, if you have asked us to work for you and we have spent time on your case, you may owe us money which we will be entitled to claim.

-If there is an issue with the processing of your information, please contact my clerks using the contact details below.
+If there is an issue with the processing of your information, please contact our Data Protection Manager (Angela Campbell) using the contact details below.